Olesia-P/scien3/README.md

 - Using Static Site Generation;
 - Deployment on server using FTP and SSH (+ domain and SSL configurations etc.);
-- Images and fonts optimization, implementing View Transitions;
+- Images and fonts optimization;
 - Creating toasts’ queue;
 - Rendering modals in portals (+ focus trap);
 - SEO refinement;